DaylightingSociety/WhereAreTheEyes/README.md

 ## Public Repository

-This repository shows all of the code we have sent to the App or Play stores.
-It may not be up to date with what we are developing internally, but any code that runs on your device will always be public.
+The master branch of this repo represents the code currently on the App and Play Stores, as well as F-Droid.
+Code we are currently developing will be on other branches.

 ### Is anything different between this code and what is on my phone?

-We have removed the API keys that identify *Where are the Eyes* to [MapBox](https://www.mapbox.com/), so people cannot trivially impersonate us and drive up costs.

-You can see the exact changes made in our `cleanup.sh` script.
+The apps on the App and Play stores will be cryptographically signed, but the code is identical.

 ## How do I build *Where are the Eyes*?